cognitedata/cognite-sdk-js/CONTRIBUTING.md

 A commit hook makes sure the syntax is followed.
 Automated commit messages such as `Merge pull request` are handled.

 ## Type generation
-This SDK support automatically generating typescript types from the open api specification.
+This SDK support generating typescript types from the Cognite open api specification.
 The idea is to use openapi as a source of truth.
-Any incorrect or missing types should be fixed/added in the openapi spec and typescript types generated from the documentation.
+Any incorrect or missing types should be fixed/added in the openapi spec instead of manually adjusting the generated types.
 This also helps to keep documentation up to date.

 The scripts prefix `codegen` are reserved for type generation.
 The core logic is found in `packages/codegen` with a deeper explenation.